 An Albuquerque burn injury lawyer can thoroughly investigate the cause of your car accident, and hold either the at-fault driver or company responsible.

 Burns at Work

-If you were burned while at work, an attorney can help you with filing a workers’ compensation claim.
+If you were burned while at work, our legal team can help you with filing a workers’ compensation claim.
 They will also explore the potential for a third-party lawsuit if your burns were caused by the negligence of another party other than your employer or co-workers.